 Newborn babies can take a while to get used to tummy time.
-If they're fussing, hold them upright and give them a cuddle.
+If they're fussing, hold them upright and cuddle them.
 Then try again and make sure you give them lots of distraction and stimulation, by singing or holding up toys or books with bright colours or patterns.
 The point is to keep persevering and to try to have some tummy time each day.
 Once your child is rolling over and independently spending time on their stomach, usually by 6 months old, you can stop dedicated tummy time - they'll likely be eager to get off on their adventures anyhow!

 NCT: Top Tips For Tummy Time